What are the standard working hours in Canada?

 Rests and breaks required

-Working hours in Canada FAQs
+FAQs about working hours in Canada

 Here are answers to common questions about working hours in Canada: